mui/base-ui/docs/data/base/components/tabs/tabs.md

 By default, Tab components and their corresponding panels are **zero-indexed**.
 The first tab has a `value` of `0`, the second tab has a `value` of `1`, and so on.
-Activating a tab opens the panel with the same `value`, which corresponds to the order in which each component is nested within its container.
+Activating a tab opens the panel with the same `value`, corresponding to the order in which each component is nested within its container.

-Though not required, you can add the `value` prop to the Tab and Tab Panel to take control over how these components are associated with one another.
+Though not required, you can add the `value` prop to the Tab and Tab Panel to control how these components are associated.

 ```tsx
 <Tabs.Root defaultValue={1}>